|life span|| |

-“It’s a great bonding activity, and it’s both mental and stimulation for dogs,” Beck says.
+"It's a great bonding activity, and it's mental stimulation for dogs," Beck says.

 These dogs are so easy!
-Italian greyhounds are an excellent choice for the first-time or novice owner because they have so few demands that can’t be met with a little spare time and some love.
-Their compact size makes them excellent for small children, and while they are capable of being athletic dogs, they are small enough to be able to get all their exercise needs met on the living room floor, which means that even less-mobile seniors can handle them relatively easily.
+Italian greyhounds are an excellent choice for the first-time or novice owner because they have so few demands that can't be met with a little spare time and some love.
+They're excellent for small children, and while they are capable of being athletic dogs, they are small enough to be able to get all their exercise needs met on the living room floor, which means that even seniors can keep them active relatively easily.

 "What's interesting about the Italian greyhound is that we think of them as these athletes," Beck says.
 "But they're sprinters.
 So they're active for very short periods of time, but otherwise, they're lazy.
 So if you're looking for an active-all-the-time dog, that's probably not the right dog for you, because they're sprinters and not endurance runners."

-Again, if you’re going to have your Italian greyhound in the yard, a fence or leash is going to be imperative, because they will take off after anything that catches their eye.
-They’ll do great in households with other dogs, but cats are always going to be too tempting to chase.
+Again, if you're going to have your Italian greyhound in the yard, a secure fence or leash is going to be imperative, because they will take off after anything that catches their eye.

 Italian greyhounds have been around for a while.
-Archeological work has found evidence of them having been bred during the Roman empire, 2,000 years ago.
+Archeological work has found evidence of them having been bred during the Roman empire, 2,000 years ago, according to the Italian Greyhound Club.
 They remained a popular dog in Greece and Turkey for centuries but really gained European attention during the Renaissance.

 Throughout the 16th and 17th centuries, Italian greyhounds held sway in royal courts across Europe and western Asia, and were featured in a number of paintings by Renaissance masters.

-The Kennel Club registered the Italian Greyhound in 1875 and the AKC followed suit in 1886, making it one of the first breeds for both organizations.
-In the 20th century, the Italian greyhound suffered the effects of the World Wars as mightily as most every other dog of European origin, and after both wars, it fell to American breeders to keep the breed alive and growing.
+The Kennel Club registered the Italian greyhound in 1875 and the AKC followed suit in 1886, making it one of the first breeds for both organizations.
+In the 20th century, the Italian greyhound suffered the effects of the World Wars as mightily as most every other dog of European origin.
+After both wars, it fell to American breeders to keep the breed alive and growing.

 - Royalty loved the Italian greyhound.
-James I, Frederick the Great, Catherine the Great, Anne of Denmark, and Queen Victoria all had the little dogs in their castles and homes.
+Frederick the Great, Louis XI of France, Charles VIII of France, and Queen Victoria all had the little dogs in their castles and homes.

 - An African king named Lobengula once swapped 200 head of cattle for a single Italian greyhound.